 If you have a trampoline in an area that is prone to strong winds or major storms, you know the importance of tying things down before bad weather hits.
 One item that is outdoors and people usually do not consider tying down is their trampoline.
 That is, until it is too late and their trampoline is lifted off the ground.
 That is why there are trampoline anchors and tie down stakes available for you to use because no one wants to see a large steel disk flying around their yard.

-Is It Necessary to Anchor Your Trampoline?
+Is It Necessary to Tie Down Your Trampoline?

 Trampolines are, in essence, large disk shaped objects that are lifted off the ground by about 3ft.
 This means that wind is free to travel above and below the trampoline mat.
 Often, this is not a big problem, but when the wind speed increases, the risk of accidents can occur.
 Every year there are people who experience what it is like to have their trampoline take flight and damage their home, their fence, and even things in their neighbor’s yard.
 There have been reports of a trampoline flying up into the air and landing 150ft from where it was located and people have watched their trampoline flip with as little as a 40mph gust of wind.

 The only way to prevent possible damage to your trampoline, home, neighbor’s home, etc. is to either take apart the safety net and trampoline mat or tie it down.
 By disassembling it, you are not creating an air pocket.
 The downside is, disassembly is not always possible in cases of a sudden storm approaching.
 Therefore, ensuring that it is always properly anchored is best because whether you are at home or away on vacation, you can feel reasonably certain that your trampoline is not going to pose a danger to anyone or anything.

 You can learn more about why you might need a trampoline anchor by reading our ultimate trampoline winter care guide.

 Which Is Best?
 Trampoline Anchors or Tie Down Stakes?